Efficient kinetic Lattice Boltzmann simulation of three-dimensional Hall-MHD Turbulence

 Here, the newly developed algorithm is tested against an analytical wave-solution of the dissipative Hall-MHD equations, pointing out its stability and second-order convergence, over a wide range of the control parameters.
-Then, \textsc{flame} was used to reproduce turbulent dynamics for different values of the Hall parameter.
-Spectral properties of the simulated plasma are finally compared with those obtained from numerical solutions from the well-established pseudo-spectral code, \textsc{ghost}, in the MHD regime.
-Furthermore, the LB simulations we present, varying the Hall parameter, highlight the transition from the MHD to the Hall-MHD regime at large wavenumbers, exhibiting scaling exponents of the magnetic energy spectrum at sub-ion scales in excellent agreement with that measured in solar wind plasmas.
-Finally, we emphasized how our code scales efficiently over many-core Graphic Processing Units accelerators, demonstrating it is suited for the investigation of Hall-MHD turbulence in astrophysical and laboratory plasmas, requiring very high resolution in order to reproduce their dynamics.
+Spectral properties of the simulated plasma are finally compared with those obtained from numerical solutions from the well-established pseudo-spectral code \textsc{ghost}.
+Furthermore, the LB simulations we present, varying the Hall parameter, highlight the transition from the MHD to the Hall-MHD regime, in excellent agreement with the magnetic field spectra measured in the solar wind.